 If you live on a busy road, near train tracks or a school, or even if you have noisy, boisterous children of your own, you will know how disruptive excessive noise can be.
-Noise transmission through your windows cab be reduced by mass: using thicker glass, a wider spacer between the glass and laminate, or a combination of the two.
+Noise transmission through your windows can be reduced by mass: using thicker glass, a wider spacer between the glass and laminate, or a combination of the two.
 Laminates are used in most applications to avoid extra weight and thickness in the double and or triple glazing.
 All of Metro’s laminates are also grade A safety glass so can fulfil a dual purpose of increasing safety and security while reducing noise transfer.

 However, if noise reduction is a key issue, it’s best to engage an acoustics consultant to assess your home or new build.
 They will make a recommendation for the key frequencies of the sound at your location.
-They can also the structural elements of for your build to ensure they provide a complete solution.
+They can also assess the structural elements of your build to ensure they provide a complete solution.
 For example, the interaction of glass, joinery and the building envelope are key.
 For the best sound reduction, thermally broken frames are also recommended.

 INCREASE SAFETY SECURITY & PRIVACY